Gunnery Creek occupies the draw beneath Gunnery Mountain in Kananaskis Country, Alberta, Canada.

 About 15 KM (9⅜ miles) west of Longview, Alberta, there is a somber, but touching, memorial tribute on the north side of Hwy 541.
-Stopping is routine to pay respect for the hardship early settlers endured many decades ago to wrestle this rugged land into submission.

 The day is overcast in South Kananaskis Country at parking in the west end of the Sentinel Recreation Area where the Highwood River flows beneath Mount Mann.

 A short walk up and across Highwood Trail, then west towards Gunnery Mountain, arrives at the small, cascading, Gunnery Creek waterfall at roadside.
 The trail head is slightly east, up the bank and clearly identified by a small, rock cairn.

 The Gunnery Creek Trail initially gains elevation quickly above Gunnery Creek but soon the small, cascading creek catches up and the trail is predominantly alongside for the duration to Gunnery Pass.

 Distance to Gunnery Pass is 3.5 KM (2¼ miles).

 The hike continues through valley forest on a reasonable and consistent grade.
 Views of 2,080 m (6,824 ft) Gunnery Mountain are less impressive from the bottom of this valley than from the top of the unnamed east ridge to the right.

 This trail separates the distance from Pack Trail Coulee, on the other side, that leads to Grass Pass.